denbuzze/denbuzze.github.com/_posts/2011-01-05-my-2010-reflections.markdown

 > You surrender yourself to the sea with its currents and waves and to the wind with its unpredictable gusts.

-In September I started a course to become what we Belgians call a “sailing initiator”.
+In September I started a course to become what we Belgians call a "sailing initiator".
 This is basically a certificate which allows you to teach other people how to sail.
-I didn’t really need it, since I was already teaching other people, but I still learned quite a lot about boat maintenance, weather conditions and first aid.
+I didn't really need it, since I was already teaching other people, but I still learned quite a lot about boat maintenance, weather conditions and first aid.
 The main reason I took this course is to try to improve myself, which is something I should never stop doing.
-So far I’ve passed all the theoretical exams but I still need to do a few days of internship at another club.
+So far I've passed all the theoretical exams but I still need to do a few days of internship at another club.